A portion of this content was originally published on New York Law Journal.

 Contrary to common belief among many lawyers the determinative test is not whether expert testimony is necessary to prove the claims.
 Weiner, supra., (E.g., the need for expert testimony to understand blood collection procedures is not determinative of the nature of the duty breached and therefore, does not convert ordinary negligence claims to medical malpractice claims); Stanley, supra.
 In Payette v.
 Rockefeller Univ., 220 A.D.2d 69 (1st Dept. 1996) claims involving negligent design, prescription, control and supervision of a dietary program involving a series of iodine injections to the plaintiff were held to be ordinary negligence claims governed by the 3 yr.
 SOL notwithstanding the need for expert testimony to prove the claims.
 The court gave the example of leaving a surgical scalpel in a patient does not require expert testimony but the nature of the duty breached involves the physician patient relationship during medical treatment and therefore sounds in medical malpractice.

 The courts will examine the specific allegations of the complaint and the bill of particulars and not the label on the action.
 McNally v.
 Montefiore Nyack Hosp., 168 N.Y.S.3d 700 (2nd Dept. 2022).
 Consider Stanley, supra., where plaintiff fell while alighting from her physician’s examination table fracturing her ankle.
 The complaint and bill of particulars claimed negligence in failing to supervise plaintiff’s placement on the exam table, failing to keep plaintiff under constant surveillance in view of her complaints, failing to assist her in getting off the table and failing to respond to her request for assistance.
-The court affirmed summary judgement for defendant based on expiration of the medical malpractice statute of limitations holding these allegations established the duty the defendant is charged with violating arose from the physician-patient relationship and was substantially related to the treatment of the plaintiff.
+The court affirmed summary judgment for defendant based on expiration of the medical malpractice statute of limitations holding these allegations established the duty the defendant is charged with violating arose from the physician-patient relationship and was substantially related to the treatment of the plaintiff.

 Compare to the facts in Reardon v.
 Presbyterian Hosp., 292 A.D.2d 235 (1st Dept. 2002), where plaintiff’s decedent’s fell alighting from examination table suffering a fractured hip while being assisted by defendant physician after he performed biopsy in Cardiac catheterization lab on this heart transplant patient.
 There was a nurse in the room who could have assisted but the defendant chose not to request her help.
 The court reversed the trial court’s dismissal of the action at the close of plaintiff’s case stating no expert testimony was required as the allegation was the failure to exercise ordinary and reasonable care to safeguard plaintiff which can be determined by the jury based on common knowledge and thus the action sounds in simple negligence.
 The court distinguished Stanley, supra, based on the allegations of the complaint implicating the professional skill and judgement of the physician as plaintiff in Stanley alleged that defendant should have kept her under constant surveillance in view of her complaints.